Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ssh: connect to host sw-leaf-bmc-001 port 22: Connection timed out
 ```

-Restoring connectivity or resolving configuration issues with the `leaf-bmc` switch should allow the compute hardware to be discovered successfully.
+Restoring connectivity, resolving configuration issues, or restarting the relevant ports on the `leaf-bmc` switch should allow the compute hardware to issue DHCP requests and be discovered successfully.

 ### `hsm_discovery_status_test.sh`